Music Admission & Audition Information

 Admission to UNCW and the Department of Music consists of a dual admission process.
 While application to the university is through the Office of Admissions, formal admission to the Department of Music and its degree programs must be made through an Audition Admission process.
-The UNCW Office of Admissions must have received all application materials before the student can audition.
+Audition applications must be submitted at least two weeks prior to the requested audition date.
+You must also have at least submitted the UNCW Office of Admissions application and paid the admissions application fee.

 Admission to the Department of Music

 Application to the Department of Music may be made before admission to